-Greg shares his journey from academia to tech below.
+He shares his journey from Geology Professor to Data Scientist below.

 His Experience In Tech

 As of the end of 2022, Jesse has been working in tech for about a year.
 The transition, he says, has been smooth and well worth the effort to work in the faster-paced industry he’d wished for.